Skip to main content

 Instead of storing data in rows and columns, Valsight organizes data in a multidimensional space.
 Each dimension represents one axis along which values can vary—such as time, region, or product.

-For example, a fixed cost value can be located at the intersection of Time, Product Group, and Region—all at once.
+A single value is defined not by its row position, but by its exact position across all relevant dimensions at once—for example, at the intersection of Time, Product Group, and Region simultaneously.
 This structure makes it possible to view, aggregate, and compare data consistently across any combination of dimensions.

 Key Components